You have a choice:

 5. People feel they are playing God by using contraceptives and preventing pregnancies.

-7. Another myth is that a person who engages in sex frequently has a ”low sperm count” and therefore the chance of pregnancy is slim.
+7. Another myth is that a person who engages in sex frequently has a ”low sperm count” and, therefore, the chance of pregnancy is slim.

 8. They fear contraceptives will lead to permanent infertility.

-9. Girls and young women in South Africa are often resistant to go to clinics for contraception or pregnancy, because of the sometimes rude and unprofessional conduct of nursing staff.
+9. Girls and young women in South Africa are often resistant to go to clinics for contraception or pregnancy because of the sometimes rude and unprofessional conduct of nursing staff.

 Read more: Birth control and religion